furtherfurther/SAFSD-GLNetwork/README.md

 # A Global-Local Fusion Network with Similarity-Aware Focal Self-Distillation for Multimodal Emotion Recognition in Conversations

-## 🙏 Attention
-We have released part of the source code and will open-source the full implementation upon paper acceptance.

 ## 🛠️ Setup

 ### Preparing the Code and Data